ssato/python-anyconfig/README.rst

 How to write backend plugin modules
 -------------------------------------

-Backend class must inherit anyconfig.backend.ConfigParser and need some member variables and method ('load_impl' and 'dumps_impl' at minimum) implementations.
+Backend class must inherit anyconfig.backend.Parser and need some member variables and method ('load_impl' and 'dumps_impl' at minimum) implementations.

 JSON and YAML backend modules (anyconfig.backend.{json,yaml}_) should be good